rcarrata/rcarrata.github.io/_posts/2021-01-02-ocp4_ipi_vmware_deep_dive.md

 ### 3.1 API VIP (Virtual IP)

 Here is where a Virtual IP (virtual IP) becomes very handy.
-In the VMware platform (and also in every IPI on-premise, including RHV, and BareMetal) a VIP is used to provide failover of the API server across the control plane machines (including the own bootstrap VM).
+In the VMware platform (and also in every IPI on-premise, including RHV and BareMetal) a VIP is used to provide failover of the API server across the control plane machines (including the bootstrap VM itself).

 This API VIP is defined by the user in the install-config.yaml in the installation process, and the installation process configures a keepalived service to manage this VIP.

 In our lab we selected the 10.0.0.200 as the VIP address for the API.

-These keepalived services run within [static pods](https://kubernetes.io/docs/tasks/configure-pod-container/static-pod/) and are these are resources that are rendered and deployed into the OpenShift cluster by the Machine Config Operator (MCO).
+These keepalived services run within [static pods](https://kubernetes.io/docs/tasks/configure-pod-container/static-pod/), and these are resources that are rendered and deployed into the OpenShift cluster by the Machine Config Operator (MCO).

 The static pods are managed directly by the Kubelet daemon on a specific node, without the API server observing them.
 Also Static Pods are always bound to one Kubelet on a specific node.
 This means that the Pods running on a node are visible on the API server, but cannot be controlled from there.